diogoff/isttok-tomography/README.md

 ## Instructions

-- Run `cameras.py` to find the lines of sight for each camera, based on the pinhole and detector positions provided in the code.
+- Run `cameras.py` to find the lines of sight for each camera.

     - The three cameras are referred to as top (t), front (f) and bottom (b).

+    - The pinhole and detector positions are provided in the code.